stefaneng/lt2316-h18-a2/README.md

 ### Variant
 ![Two LSTM Layers](./imgs/lstm_complex_drop1.jpg)

 This architectural variant did not seem to perform as well at the simple one layer LSTM model.
 I experimented with setting the dropout rate which increased the loss.
 This might not have been fair to do, since I did not run it for many epochs.
 Increasing the dropout rate should make the model converge slower but overfit less often which I didn't give it the chance to do with such a small number of epochs.
+This is because each epoch still took a fair amount of time (~10 - 20 minutes) and I was experimenting with many different hyperparameters.

 Code below
 ```python